waliapriyanshu/Audio-Deepfake-Detection/README.md

 # Audio-Deepfake-Detection
 # Enhanced AASIST and AASIST2 Project

 Welcome to the **Enhanced AASIST and AASIST2** repository!
 This project focuses on improving speech anti-spoofing systems using advanced machine learning techniques.
 It includes two main components: `main.py` (Enhanced AASIST) and `AASIST2` (my customized version).
+Please find the detailed assessment in the file: **Momenta Assessment.pdf** located in this repository.

 ---